aman-20232703/ML-Practicals/README.md

 # Complete Machine Learning Guide for Beginners

+## Visualization Companion Script

+To explore the outputs of every ML practical interactively, run `python ML\visualize_ml_topics.py` from this repository.
+Close each figure window to advance to the next plot.

+- `python ML\visualize_ml_topics.py --list` shows each section and subtopic.
+- `python ML\visualize_ml_topics.py --section data_preprocessing` runs the visualizations for that section only; available sections are `data_preprocessing`, `linear_regression`, `supervised_learning`, and `unsupervised_learning`.
+- `python ML\visualize_ml_topics.py --topic preprocessing_standardization_manual` renders an individual chart; use `--list` to look up valid topic keys.

+The script mirrors the structure of the `ML` folder and includes dedicated graphs for normalization, standardization, linear regression (manual and sklearn variants), supervised learning metrics and projections, as well as clustering and dimensionality reduction techniques.

+### Visualization Coverage

+- **Data preprocessing**: side-by-side MinMaxScaler bars, manual vs sklearn normalization comparisons, StandardScaler z-score traces, and manual z-score error bars to highlight scale differences.
+- **Linear regression**: scatter plots with regression lines for sklearn and manual fits, annotated predictions for new points, and residual stem plots to illustrate model error.
+- **Supervised learning**: accuracy bar charts, confusion-matrix grids for each classifier, PCA scatter projections of the breast-cancer dataset, R² vs actual/predicted overlays, and sequential prediction traces across regression models.
+- **Unsupervised learning**: k-means, agglomerative, and DBSCAN cluster scatter plots on synthetic blobs plus PCA and t-SNE embeddings for high-dimensional samples.

 ## Unit 1: Introduction to Machine Learning

 ### What is Machine Learning?

 Machine Learning is a branch of artificial intelligence where computers learn from data without being explicitly programmed.
 Instead of writing specific rules, we feed data to algorithms that learn patterns and make predictions.

 **Real-life analogy**: Think of teaching a child to recognize animals.
 Instead of explaining "a cat has pointy ears, whiskers, and says meow," you show them many pictures of cats.
 Eventually, they learn to identify cats on their own.